This post may contain affiliate links of products I recommend at no additional cost to you. Read about my affiliate policy here.

 - It’s too strong-makes me vomit (or want to vomit)

 This very likely means you are making it too strong.
 I had one lady tell me she can’t take ACV because when she uses a Tbsp of ACV right off the spoon and it makes her vomit.
 Well now…c’mon.
 Don’t stop using it.
 Change up how you are using it.
 What do you suppose her body is telling her?
-Let’s remember ACV is acidic.
+Let’s remember apple cider vinegar is acidic.
 It’s a good acidic that literally helps with PH balance IF we deliver it gently into the gut.
 A Tbsp, undiluted, would likely make me vomit too.
 Or, at least surely not like it.
 Rather than bombard the gut, start with only 1/4 to 1/2 TEAspoon in a full glass of water when starting out.
 Then slowly work up to a tsp to Tbsp IF your gut can handle it.
 If not, stay at the tsp and use it once or twice per day.
 There surely should be no vomiting using this approach.
 If there is, I suspect there is more going on in the gut that needs attention.

 - I don’t like the taste